 RESEARCH: PAST, PRESENT, AND FUTURE

-In my current primary research project, I examine how James Joyce’s legacy radiated throughout Russian literature of the long twentieth century.
-To do so, I complete close readings of texts by five representative Russian authors who actively read the Irish luminary: Yury Olesha (1899-1960), Vladimir Nabokov (1899-1977), Andrei Bitov (1937–), Sasha Sokolov (1943–), and Mikhail Shishkin (1961–).
-This project simultaneously fills a substantial gap in the history of Russian literary exchanges and provides new insights into several major writers’ novels.
-I consider each figure’s biographical, historical, and cultural contexts, while a set of shared themes, namely artistic identity, generational conflicts, and the influence of the past, unites their responses and shapes their dialogue with Joyce’s oeuvre, ideas, and persona.
+Existing materials on this subject often address single writers and rarely in depth.
+Exceptions, such as Neil Cornwell’s James Joyce and the Russians (1992) and a series of articles by Emily Tall, tend to focus either on Joyce’s reception among critics or the history of translations of his works but offer very limited literary analysis.
+I instead examine how Joyce’s legacy radiated throughout Russian literature of the long twentieth century.
+To do so, I complete close readings of texts by five representative Russian authors who actively read Joyce: Yury Olesha (1899-1960), Vladimir Nabokov (1899-1977), Andrei Bitov (1937–2018), Sasha Sokolov (1943–), and Mikhail Shishkin (1961–).
+This project simultaneously fills a substantial gap in the history of Russian literary exchanges and provides new insights on several major writers.
+I consider each figure’s biographical, historical, and cultural contexts, while a set of shared themes, namely artistic identity, generational conflicts, and the influence of the past, unites their responses and shapes their dialogue with Joyce’s oeuvre and ideas.

 My research on Joyce and Russia has led to several related peer-reviewed articles published, forthcoming, and under review on topics in Russian modernist and postmodernist prose, including at least one on each of my monograph’s five primary authors.
 Additionally, I have published articles on the multilingual Czech surrealist poet Ivan Blatný and on Daniil Kharms's short story "Blue Notebook No.10" through the lens of cognitive linguistics.
 For a complete list of publications, including reviews, translations, and essays, please see my CV.